janko/uppy-s3_multipart/README.md

 })
 ```

-NOTE: By default **Shrine won't extract metadata from directly upload files**,
+Note that by default **Shrine won't extract metadata from directly upload
-instead it will just copy metadata that was extracted on the client side.
-See
+files**, instead it will just copy metadata that was extracted on the client
-[this section][metadata direct uploads] for the rationale and instructions on
+side.
+See [this section][metadata direct uploads] for the rationale and
-how to opt in.
+instructions on how to opt in.

 ### Standalone